 To earn Medallion status with Delta requires a mix of Medallion Qualifying Miles (MQM) or Medallion Qualifying Segments (MQS) and Medallion Qualifying Dollars (MQD) or Medallion Qualifying Dollar Waiver (MQD Waiver)

-The Platinum Delta Amex and Business Platinum Delta Amex receive 5,000 bonus MQMs from the welcome bonus, plus an additional 10,000 bonus MQMs when you spend $25K in a calendar year, and a further 10,000 MQMs when you reach $50K spend.
-Both the business and personal versions of the Delta Reserve cards earn 10,000 bonus MQMs from the welcome bonus, an additional 15,000 bonus MQMs when you spend $30K in a calendar year, and a further 15,000 bonus MQMs when you reach $60K spend.
+The Platinum Delta Amex receives 5,000 bonus MQMs with the welcome bonus and Business Platinum Delta Amex receives 5,000 bonus MQMs from the welcome bonus.
+Both also earn an additional 10,000 bonus MQMs when you spend $25K in a calendar year, and a further 10,000 MQMs when you reach $50K spend.
+The personal and business versions of the Delta Reserve cards earn 5,000 and 10,000 bonus MQMs from the welcome bonus respectively, an additional 15,000 bonus MQMs when you spend $30K in a calendar year, and a further 15,000 bonus MQMs when you reach $60K spend.

 You can stack bonus MQMs from multiple Delta cards to earn or retain Medallion status on Delta, although it’s important to calculate the opportunity cost of the required annual spend and the yearly fees for holding more than one premium Delta card.
 That $25K or $50K to reach elite status, earning just 1 mile per dollar on non-Delta spend, could earn multiple welcome bonuses, and potentially hundreds of thousands of points in more lucrative, flexible rewards programs.